-A study in 197,228 adults linked eating at least 2 servings of brown rice per week to a significantly reduced risk of type 2 diabetes.
+An older study in 197,228 adults linked eating at least 2 servings of brown rice per week to a significantly reduced risk of type 2 diabetes.
 Furthermore, swapping just 1/4 cup (50 grams) of white rice with brown was associated with a 16% lower risk of this condition (

 Managing your total carb intake is an important part of controlling your blood sugar levels.
 As a result, you should be mindful of how much brown rice you’re having at a meal.

 For example, if your goal is 30 grams of carbs per meal, you’d want to limit your brown rice intake to 1/2 cup (100 grams), which contains 26 carbs.
 The rest of your meal could then be made up of low carb options like chicken breast and roasted vegetables (

 In addition to watching portion sizes, it’s important to remember that whole grains are just one part of a balanced diet.
 Try to incorporate other nutritious foods at each meal, including lean proteins, healthy fats, fruits, and low carb vegetables.

 Eating a varied, balanced diet — one that’s high in whole foods and limited in processed, refined products — not only provides more vitamins and minerals but also helps maintain stable blood sugar levels (

 You may want to consult a healthcare professional to determine what a balanced diet looks like for you.

 Maintaining a balanced diet that’s high in whole foods and low in overly processed ones has been associated with improved blood sugar control in people with diabetes.

 Brown rice is a pantry staple that’s inexpensive and easy to cook.